Project changes can kill your margin.

 Your notes pile up.
 Nothing connects.
 You start over on every job.

-Hazel learns your business — your subs, your clients, your patterns.
-She gets better with every project.
+Hazel learns your business - your subs, your clients, your patterns.
+The longer she works with you, the faster she spots the risks that matter.

 How Hazel Works